ddnexus/pagy/README.md

 #### Improvements

 This version introduces several enhancements, such as new pagination techniques like Keynav and improved automation and configuration processes, reducing setup requirements by 99%.
 The update also includes a simpler API and new interactive development tools, making it a comprehensive upgrade from previous versions.

 - **New [Keynav](https://ddnexus.github.io/pagy-pre/toolbox/paginators/keynav_js) Pagination**
   - The pagy-exclusive technique using the fastest [keyset](https://ddnexus.github.io/pagy-pre/toolbox/paginators/keyset) pagination alongside all frontend helpers.
 - **New interactive dev-tools**
   - New [PagyWand](https://ddnexus.github.io/pagy-pre/resources/stylesheets/#pagy-wand) to integrate the pagy CSS with your app's themes.
   - New **Pagy AI** available inside docs and your own app.
 - **Intelligent automation**
   - [Configuration](https://ddnexus.github.io/pagy-pre/resources/initializer/) requirements reduced by 99%.
   - Simplified [JavaScript](https://ddnexus.github.io/pagy-pre/resources/javascript) setup.
   - Automatic [I18n](https://ddnexus.github.io/pagy-pre/resources/i18n) loading.
 - **[Simpler API](https://github.com/ddnexus/pagy#examples)**
   - You solely need the [pagy](https://ddnexus.github.io/pagy-pre/toolbox/paginators) method and the [@pagy](https://ddnexus.github.io/pagy-pre/toolbox/helpers) instance to paginate any collection and use any navigation tag and helper.
-  - Methods are autoloaded only if used and consume no memory otherwise.
+  - Methods are autoloaded only if used, and consume no memory otherwise.
   - Methods have narrower scopes and can be [overridden](https://ddnexus.github.io/pagy-pre/guides/how-to#override-pagy-methods) without deep knowledge.
 - **New [documentation](https://ddnexus.github.io/pagy-pre/guides/quick-start)**
   - Very concise, straightforward, and easy to navigate and understand.